-Advisor Coordinator Rachel Pearson rpearson@to
+Advisor Coordinator Rachel Pearson rpearson@tcs.on.ca ext.

-rpearson@tcs.on.ca ext.
 1351

 Advising is not just about academics but the overall engagement of the student in the TCS community and programming.
 Advisor-advisee relationships are most effective when built on a foundation of honesty, mutual respect and candid communication.
-Working in partnership with advisees, advisors have four key areas of responsibility:
+Working in partnership with advisees, advisors work to support the development of each student's strengths, values, motivations and aspirations.
+Advisors have four key areas of responsibility: